ubuntu-mate/ubuntu-mate.org/blog/20191018-ubuntu-mate-eoan-beta.md

   * Caja Media Info extension.
   * Dropped Compton and Compiz from the default install
   * Ubuntu MATE Welcome layout switcher.
+  * MATE Screensaver lock on resume.
+  * Fix symbolic icons appearing where they should not.
+Control Center.
+Sound Preferences.
+Bluetooth.
+  * Improved batter indicators so they showing a charging symbol while charging.
+  * Fixed lock icons in the Network Indicator when establishing VPN connection

 sudo apt install compiz compiz-core compiz-mate compiz-plugins compiz-plugins-default